Rationally Inattentive Statistical Discrimination: Arrow Meets Phelps: Results

 \begin{definition} A signal structure $\pi$ is \emph{impartial} if the probability of promoting an agent depends \emph{only} on his or her productivity difference with the other agent, and \emph{not} on agents' identities.
 That is, $\pi(\Delta \theta)=1-\pi(-\Delta \theta)$ $\forall \Delta \theta \in \{-1,0,1\}$.
 Otherwise $\pi$ is \emph{discriminatory}. \end{definition}

 \begin{definition} An equilibrium is \emph{impartial} (resp.\ \emph{discriminatory}) if the equilibrium signal structure is impartial (resp.\ discriminatory). \end{definition}

-We will show that an impartial equilibrium must induce the same level of effort from both agents, whereas a discriminatory equilibrium must induce different levels of effort from the two agents.
-By symmetry, it is without loss of generality (w.l.o.g.) to focus on discriminatory equilibria that induce high effort from $m$ and low effort from $w$ --- a convention we will follow in the remainder of the paper.
+We will show that an impartial equilibrium must induce the same level of effort from both agents, while a discriminatory equilibrium must induce different levels of effort from the two agents.
+By symmetry, it is without loss of generality to focus on discriminatory equilibria that induce high effort from $m$ and low effort from $w$ --- a convention we will follow in the remainder of the paper.